feluxe/cmdinter/README.md

     returnvalue: Any
     returncode: int
     summary: str
-    output: Optional[str]
+    stdout: Optional[str]
-    error: Optional[str]
+    stderr: Optional[str]
     traceback: Optional[str]
 ```

 The `CmdResult` object is an extended version of `CmdFuncResult`.

-`output` In case you return stdout from a child function, it's stored here.
+`stdout` In case you return stdout from a child function, it's stored here.

-`error` In case use the `catch_err` option to catch errors from a child function, it's stored here.
+`stderr` In case use the `catch_err` option to catch errors from a child function, it's stored here.

 `traceback` Error traceback is stored here.